golo230/todoList/README.md

 # React + Vite

 This is a simple todo list built with React.
-There is also a separate calculator included.
+There is also a separate calculator included to show further expertise.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.